kuhnboy/JsonXslt/README.md

 # JsonXslt
-Provides ability to convert Json &lt;-> Xml and the ability to transform via Xslt.
+Provides ability to convert Json &lt;-> Xml and the ability to transform via Xslt via Newtonsoft's Json.Net.